-- The Grant Recipient should clearly document that the changes are not substantial and that the EA/FONSI or Categorical Exclusion/Exempt determination are still valid after re-evaluation.
-The Environmental Review Record should be updated with any new project locations, etc. - Documentation of the reevaluation must be recorded in TDA-GO using the Environmental Review Re-evaluation page, located within the existing Environmental Review Report.
-There is no submittal step for a re-evaluated environmental review, however TDA staff will review this page when considering any proposed amendment to the Grant Agreement. - A separate letter is not required unless additional information is requested.
+- The Grant Recipient should clearly document that the changes are not substantial and that the EA/FONSI or Categorical Exclusion/Exempt determination are still valid after each re-evaluation.
+The Environmental Review Record should be updated with any new project locations, etc. - Documentation for each re-evaluation must be recorded in TDA-GO using the Environmental Review - Re-evaluation page, located within the existing Environmental Review Performance Report.
+TDA recommends a hard copy of the re-evaluation page for each amendment be printed and kept, along with supporting source documentation, in local records. - A separate letter is not required unless additional information is requested.